HYF-Class22/agile-development-group3-hyf-redesign/planning/user-personas.md

 ## Person from Company

-**Bio:** `John` is a big company owner interested to collaborate with schools offering market oriented specialties and would like to hire graduates with the right qualifications. **Needs/Goals:** `John`is searching for more information on how to increase the tangible and intangible values of his company through collaboration with the schools by offering internships. **Frustrations:** `John` can't find a website which provides clear and concise user information on how to collaborate with schools that promote in producing talented graduates.
-Most websites offer complex information about collaboration and are too general and do not focus on the practicability of collaboration with the right schools **Scenario 1:** `John`is a company owner who wants to have partnership with schools and and as a result, wants to hire talented graduates that are familiar to the job requirements in his company.
+- **Bio:** `John` is a big company owner interested to collaborate with schools offering market oriented specialties and would like to hire graduates with the right qualifications
+- **Needs/Goals:** `John`is searching for more information on how to increase the tangible and intangible values of his company through collaboration with the schools by offering internships.
+- **Frustrations:** `John` can't find a website which provides clear and concise user information on how to collaborate with schools that promote in producing talented graduates.
+Most websites offer complex information about collaboration and are too general and do not focus on the practicability of collaboration with the right schools
+- **Scenario 1:** `John`is a company owner who wants to have partnership with schools and and as a result, wants to hire talented graduates that are familiar to the job requirements in his company.